sachinprabhu007/PlantNet-Plant-Identifier/README.md

 ---

-Made with ❤️ for plant enthusiasts 🌱
+Made with ❤️ for plant enthusiasts 🌱 by Sachin Prabhu